ralvares/airgap-lab/README.md

 # OpenShift Lab Management Tool - Hetzner

 This script provides a set of commands to create, destroy, manage, and monitor a cluster of virtual machines using `libvirt`.
 It is designed to be used as an OpenShift client plugin.
+This tool prepares the environment for an agent-based installation, including networking and VMs, but it does not install the OpenShift cluster.

 ## Installation